sagesharp/gnome-online-coc/gnome-code-of-conduct.md

 ## License

-This Code of Conduct was forked from the example policy from the [Geek Feminism wiki, created by the Ada Initiative and other volunteers](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), which is under a Creative Commons Zero license.
+The GNOME Online Code of Conduct was forked from the example policy from the [Geek Feminism wiki, created by the Ada Initiative and other volunteers](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), which is under a Creative Commons Zero license.

 Additional language was incorporated and modified from the following Codes of Conduct: